Culture of the Soviet Union: Late Soviet Union

 In the late Soviet Union, Soviet popular culture was characterized by fascination with the Western popular culture as exemplified by the blue jeans craze.

 In arts, the liberalization of all aspects of life starting from the Khrushchev Thaw created a possibility for the evolution of various forms of non-formal, underground and dissident art; still repressed, but no longer under the immediate threat of imprisonment.
 Aleksandr Solzhenitsyn, who wrote the critical One Day in the Life of Ivan Denisovich, was awarded the Nobel Prize in Literature and subsequently exiled from the Soviet Union.

 Greater experimentation in art forms became permissible in the 1970s, with the result that more sophisticated and subtly critical work began to be produced.
 The government loosened the strictures of socialist realism; thus, for instance, many protagonists of the novels of author Yury Trifonov concerned themselves with problems of daily life rather than with building socialism.
 In music, although the state continued to frown on such Western phenomena as jazz and rock, it began to permit Western musical ensembles specializing in these genres to make limited appearances.
 But the native balladeer Vladimir Vysotsky, widely popular in the Soviet Union, was denied official recognition because of his iconoclastic lyrics.

+Culture continued to change following the attempted 1991 coup and the eventual dissolution of the Soviet Union.
+Democratic elections helped foster free speech.
+A wider array of political opinions were tolerated by the government, and these opinions were shared through public media, leaflets and pamphlets, and discussion with others.